GNHS-Robotics-Club/APIR/README.md

 - And finally, locate the .zip file that you've just downloaded and select it.

+## Documentation

+An [ongoing documentation](https://github.com/GNHS-Robotics-Club/APIR/wiki) is being constructed on this repository's wiki page.

 ## Reporting Bugs or Errors 🐛
 Does APIR have any errors or bugs when you use it?
 Report it at the [issues](https://github.com/GNHS-Robotics-Club/APIR/issues) tab.